Served: 17 years

 James was born December 23, 1928 in Lockhaven, Pennsylvania to Clarence Russell and Edna M. (Kephart) Elder.

 He joined the Mason Police department in 1965.
 As a Patrolman, he was involved in a couple notable cases in Mason.
 By 1977 he had been promoted to Sergeant.
-During December 1978, Sergeant Elder was named to act as Chief.
+During December 1978, Sergeant Elder was the acting Police Chief.
 On January 23, 1978 Mason City Council appointed him as Police Chief.

-At 12:45 a.m. he was southbound on Mason-Montgomery Road near Stitt Road when his unmarked police cruiser went off the side of the road, struck a fire hydrant, flipped over, and slid into and sheared off a utility pole in front of Mason High School.
-The Mason Volunteer Fire Company Life Squad rushed Chief Elder to Bethesda North Hospital where he died at 4:34 a.m.
+Headed home, Chief Elder was driving south on Mason-Montgomery Road about 12:45 a.m. on the morning of August 29, 1982.
+Near Stitt Road, his unmarked police cruiser went off the side of the road, struck a fire hydrant, flipped over, and slid into and sheared off a utility pole in front of Mason High School.
+Chief Elder was critically injured in the crash and the Mason Volunteer Fire Company Life Squad rushed him to Bethesda North Hospital.

-Chief Elder was survived by his sons, Jeffrey Elder (21) and Terry Elder (18); mother, Edna Elder; and siblings, Doris Hamilton, Mary Virginia Kitner, and Russell Elder .
+He was survived by his sons, Jeffrey Elder (21) and Terry Elder (18); mother, Edna Elder; and siblings, Doris Hamilton, Mary Virginia Kitner, and Russell Elder.
 Services were held at the Mason First Baptist Church.
 He was buried in Rose Hill Cemetery in Mason on September 1, 1982.

 © This narrative was revised on August 29, 2016 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with research assistance from Cincinnati Homicide Detective Edward W. Zieverink (Retired), Greater Cincinnati Police Museum Historian, and Chief Elder’s son, Jeffrey Elder.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.